-Howard interviews Nathan Kolk, a young man planning a 10,000 mile road trip around the USA this summer.
+Howard from Backroad Planet interviews Nathan Kolk, a young man planning an epic 10,000 mile summer road trip around the USA.

-Amazing road trip stories always get my attention, and recently I connected on Instagram with a young man in the planning stages of a truly epic road trip.
+Amazing road trip stories always get my attention, and recently I connected on Instagram with a young man in the planning stages of a truly epic road trip around the USA.
 Graciously, he agreed to an interview so we could learn more about the man behind the grand plans!

 Table of Contents